A Minnesotan Sense of Humor

 Chris Rock’s 1996 joke, “The only black people in Minnesota are Prince and Kirby Puckett,” thankfully didn’t resonate here.

 In fact, the show’s funniest moment came in a blunt, not-so-MN-nice bit performed by that child of Eritrean refugees, head writer Aron Woldeslassie.
 His segment lampooned bills in the state legislature, two of which would ease access to handguns and let Minnesotans carry them in public.
 Another would open criteria for defensive gun use to individual discretion.
-Describing himself as a “fast-talking, sarcastic black man,” Woldeslassie expressed understandable, understated alarm.
+Describing himself as a “fast-talking, sarcastic black man,” Woldeslassie expressed humorously understated alarm.

 It's the kind of informative, editorial satire Foster and Gershberg say they have always wanted to produce.
 "The other comedy show I was working on felt to me like it was more fluff, like it was comedy for comedy," Foster says.
 "Minnesota Tonight feels like comedy with a purpose."

 Another segment, called “Personal Opinions with Anna,” featured Larranaga as a more vicious Minnesotan stereotype: the self-absorbed metropolitan white woman.
 Wearing a Republican-chic blue dress, she voiced indignation at highway protesters delaying her shopping excursion with the hashtag “#BlackFridayMatters.”